Text by Don Mills, Club Historian

 A year or so after World War II ended, the City of Ventura allowed the club to use a city-owned building on the Ventura Pier where regular meetings were held.
 When freeway construction caused the demolition of the building, the meeting place was moved to the Ventura Recreation Center on Main Street.

 The name of the club was changed from the Ventura County Boat Club to Ventura Yacht Club in November 1960.

-The club secured a building site lease from the Ventura Port District in February 1965, and launched plans for construction of the existing clubhouse.
+The club secured a building site lease from the Ventura Port District in February 1965 and launched plans for the construction of the existing clubhouse.

-Membership meetings are now held in the clubhouse which was completed in 1967 and is located on the peninsula at Ventura Harbor.
-Here, a well rounded program of boating and social events fills the club’s yearly calendar.
+Membership meetings are now held in the clubhouse completed in 1967 and are located on the peninsula at Ventura Harbor.
+Here, a well-rounded program of boating and social events fills the club’s yearly calendar.

 In 1969, floods devastated the harbor in January and February, and for months the clubhouse was not accessible by land.
 Members used dinghies or other vessels to make their way to the clubhouse which was on what amounted to a storm-wracked island.

 In June 1972, the lease was amended to include the water area.
 The addition of a small-boat hoist was completed in 1972, and in 1973 the club’s own docks were installed in front of the clubhouse.
 From the Ventura Port District, the club acquired docks, which had been salvaged from the 1969 floods.